Slyracoon23/katacoda-scenarios/kube-dds/step3.md

 `kubectl logs $(kubectl get pods --no-headers -o custom-columns=":metadata.name")`{{execute}}

-To view to the DDS samples coming from our pod, we will create a temporary pod to see if our dds application is publishing topics!
+To view the DDS samples coming from our pod, we will create a temporary pod to see if our dds application is publishing topics!
 Use the following command:

 `kubectl run dds-viewer --rm -i --tty --image earlpotters/dds -- bash`{{execute}}
 (this might take a while)

-Hopefully a shell poped up.
+Hopefully a shell popped up.
 Run the dds application spy to view the antiVirus output

 `./bin/rtiddsspy -printSample`{{execute}}

-You can know see the samples being published!
+You can now see the samples being published!

 When you are done do Ctrl-C and run the following command to get back to the root shell: